kamal-manchanda/krikey-data-challenge/Part 2/README.md

 1. Games
 2. Watch/Create Videos

-Since primary goal is growth and retention:
+Looking at Krikey's goal of growth and retention, my additional recommendations would be to do an analysis around these factors as well:

 1. Retention/Engagement features for gamers - like Daily bonus, Quests
 2. Help users to find new content.
 In search - show popular categories, trending etc